 No, no, she relates to them.

-And then starts to analyze the world from their point of view in their shoes.
+She puts herself in their shoes and then starts to analyze the world from their point of view in their shoes.

-There's no concern for the people that they are quote unquote governing or leading.
+There's no concern for the people that they are quote-unquote governing or leading.

-This is one of the primary and major differences between Reagan, and it's it's one of the reasons why the elites despised Reagan, even the elites in the Republican Party.
+This is one of the primary and major differences between Reagan, and it's one of the reasons why the elites despised Reagan, even the elites in the Republican Party.

 They had to shelve it for eight years.